buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 *Second*, you can bind an additional effect to the area.
 Choose the effect from the list below, or choose one presented to you by the Narrator.
 Some of these effects apply to creatures in the area; you can decide whether the effects apply to all creatures, Devotees or Followers of a specific Patron, or creatures of a specific type, such as orcs or trolls.
 When a creature subject to the spell enters this area for the first time during a round or begins its turn here, it must make a Will Saving Throw.
 If it succeeds, the creature ignores the additional effect until it leaves the area.

 - *Courage*.
 Affected creatures cannot be frightened while remaining in this area.
 Extradimensional Interference.
 Affected creatures cannot move or travel using teleportation or by other extradimensional or interplanar means.
 - *Tongues*.
-Affected creatures can communicate with any other creature in the area, even if they don't share a common language.
+Affected creatures can communicate with any other creature in the area, even if they don' \*\*t share a common language.
 - *Daylight*.
 Bright light fills the area.
 Magical darkness created by spells of lower level than the one used to cast this spell cannot extinguish the light.
 The duration in this case is one week.
 - *Darkness*.
 Darkness fills the area.
 Normal light, and even magical light created by spells of lower level than the one used to cast this spell, cannot illuminate the area.
 - *Fear*.
 Affected creatures are frightened while remaining in this area.